 Drinks are packaged like this.
 I enjoyed this rose water.

 Charles’ family emmigrated to Malaysia from India several generations ago.
 He took us to have a drink at Mansion Tea Stall.
 It is a mamak, a 24-hour gathering place run by Indian Muslims.

 There are five times to eat in Malaysia: Breakfast, Lunch, Tea, Dinner, and Supper.
 Supper is any time of night after 10pm out with friends.
 And everyone has their favorite mamak.

-I had a delicious ginger that is made with boiling, foaming milk.
+I had a delicious ginger tea that is made with boiling, foaming milk.
 We sat across from a man who was eating his meal with his fingers.

 Charles taught me how to say thank you in Indian Tamil which is naan dree.
 My new friend across from me said that you have to say it while bobbing your head from side to side for its meaning to be understood.

 What?
-We have come from countries where you have to keep gender in mind, countries where the same word have different meanings based on time and inflection, and now words have different meanings based on the movement of your head??
+We have come from countries where you have to keep gender in mind, countries where the same word has different meanings based on time and inflection, and now words have different meanings based on the movement of your head??

 Charles took us to the fresh market.
 We always see unusual items and get a chance to say, “What’s that?”

 These are eggs.
 They have been cooked in charcoal.